-History abounds in Warsaw, even though it was completely rebuilt after WWII.
+Even though Warsaw was completely rebuilt after WWII, it still a fascinating city.
 Here are some Warsaw sites few people mention or visit, but which are important to the Polish people:

 - Warsaw's Old Town Market Square and its surroundings, the Old Town (Stare Miasto, also called Starowka), is a reconstruction that contains many homes with their outdoor living spaces.